Last updated: May 26, 2023

 You can submit your form if you're due to file an annual report, so you won't have to file extra registered agent paperwork.

-We recommend it if you're within the deadline for the Texas LLC Annual Report of your business.
+Drawing from my experience, I recommend it if you're within the deadline for the Texas LLC Annual Report of your business.
+It's an opportune time to make the registered agent change to streamline your filings and potentially save on costs.

 FAQs